-The Warrenville Park District will inspect the fields before gameplay begins and fill out a Field Inspection form.
-Coaches should fill out and return a field inspection form after each practice.
-The Park District will email each head coach a link to an electronic fillable form.
+The Warrenville Park District will inspect the fields before gameplay begins and fill out a Field Inspection Form.
+Coaches should fill out and return a Field Inspection Form after each practice.
 Also, this form will be available the following ways: at the Coaches Meeting, Google Docs link emailed to you, or on our website at www.warrenvilleparks.org.
 This form may be dropped off at the Park District, emailed to Dave Weiner at davew@warrenvilleparks.org, or turn it into the gameday Field Supervisor, or fax to (630) 393-7282.